St. Mary’s Bluntisham cum Earith Church graveyard

 And the other, younger brother Bert, we didn’t know where he was buried but by chance I found it on the wall in the cemetery in the country – we were on a tour around Ypres — he was at Tyne Cot Cemetery 70,000 commemorated, just by chance and there it was, ‘B. Wales’.

 Here’s another Wales, this lady here, married Thomas Silk, he was the soldier I was showing you from the South African war who had a heart on his bike and lived at Pidley when he came out the army.

-Derek Broughton’s 8 year old brother got knocked over by the only car in the village, broke his leg and went to hospital and then died with Meningitis whilst still in there.
+Derek Broughton’s 8-year-old brother got knocked over by the only car in the village, broke his leg and went to the hospital and then died of Meningitis whilst still in there.

 I can remember standing on George’s corner and Lew provided his lorry.

 It was covered in wreaths — the first time we had had a big Funeral, you know, coz he wasn’t very old, was he?

 Church Rooms, St. Mary’s Bluntisham

 Oh, I went to (dance) lessons and that — New Year’s Eve we used to be here.